-- where all relevant improvements have been made but the property remains below E rated - where the cost of relevant improvements is in excess of the spending cap (evidence must be provided, with three separate quotes showing the cost to be over £3,500) - where a property is below an E rating and there are no improvements that can be made - if the landlord has obtained expert advice in writing (ideally from an architect, chartered engineer or surveyor, but can be an independent installer of the insulation system), which states that cavity / internal / external wall insulation is not appropriate as it will have a negative impact on the fabric or structure of the property, or the building if the property forms part of a larger building - if third-party consent is required before improvements can be installed for example, planning consent for solar panels or external wall insulation, consent from mortgage lenders or existing tenants the landlords must make reasonable attempts to obtain consent.
-The exemption will last for five years or until the end of the tenancy (if it relates to obtaining tenants' consent) - where the landlord has obtained a report from a registered valuer (on the register of the Royal Institute of Chartered Surveyors (RICS)) that the installation of specific improvements would reduce the market value of the property - or the building it forms part of - by more than 5%.
-This exemption will last for five years - when the landlord purchased an interest in the property, it was let on an existing tenancy.
-This exemption lasts for six months
+- where all relevant improvements have been made but the property remains below E rated - where a property is below an E and there are no improvements that can be made - cavity or internal or external wall insulation, if the landlord has obtained expert advice (ideally from an architect, chartered engineer or surveyor, but it can be an independent installer of the insulation system) in writing, which states that the measure is not appropriate as it will have a negative impact on the fabric or structure of the property (or the building if the property forms part of a larger building) - if the landlord has obtained expert advice in writing (ideally from an architect, chartered engineer or surveyor, but can be an independent installer of the insulation system), which states that cavity / internal / external wall insulation is not appropriate as it will have a negative impact on the fabric or structure of the property (or the building if the property forms part of a larger building) - if third-party consent is required before improvements can be installed for example, planning consent for solar panels or external wall insulation, consent from mortgage lenders or existing tenants the landlords must make reasonable attempts to obtain consent.
+The exemption will last for five years or until the end of the tenancy (if it relates to obtaining tenants' consent) - where the landlord has obtained a report from a registered valuer (on the register of the Royal Institute of Chartered Surveyors (RICS)) that the installation of specific improvements would reduce the market value of the property or the building it forms part of by more than 5%.
+This exemption will last for five years